Hackquantumcpp/snoutcounter-backend/README.md

 - `data/` - Polling data, from which models draw from.

-- `ratings/` - Ratings sourced from the [Silver Bulletin](https://www.natesilver.net/p/pollster-ratings-silver-bulletin).
+- `ratings/` - Pollster ratings sourced from the [Silver Bulletin](https://www.natesilver.net/p/pollster-ratings-silver-bulletin).

 - `transformed_tables/` - Simplified polling data, for use in the polls display tables.